kodarkI/liv_mem_ex/current/mem_intel.md

 Every classification and proposal diagnostic should include IDs and bounded reasons, not unrestricted raw user or response content.

+## 14A.
+LLM provider and protected-data contract

+Before any non-test LLM call is enabled, the implementation must record a provider/runtime policy covering:

+- approved provider and model identifier;
+- region/data-residency requirements;
+- whether prompts and outputs are retained by the provider;
+- protected-content redaction or exclusion rules;
+- maximum source size and context-token budget;
+- request timeout and bounded retry policy;
+- structured-output/JSON parser behavior;
+- deterministic settings required for replay;
+- provider failure versus malformed-output classification;
+- bounded audit metadata without unrestricted prompt logging.

+Secrets, credentials, access tokens, and protected content must not be written to classification diagnostics or sent to an unapproved provider.
+A provider failure is not a source failure and must not invalidate a persisted Experience.

 ## 15. Testing strategy